ttuhina/PotBot/README.md

 - CSS

 ## Database Structure
+A MySQL database was preffered for this project, as structured tables with dependencies amongst each other were required.
 The project uses a MySQL database named `restaurant_bot` with the following table structure:

 ### Tables